thesp0nge/dawnscanner/Roadmap.md

 ## Version 1.0.0

+* add a language check.
+It will handle a ruby script as input and a ruby\_parser line as unsafe pattern.
+It will compile the ruby and look for the unsafe pattern
+* add a check against deprecated ruby / gems version.
+I will handle MVC gems right now.
 * adding test for CVE-2013-2090 _if CVE will be approved_
 * adding test for CVE-2013-2065 _if CVE will be approved_
 * adding test for CVE-2011-3186